qmasters-ltd/content/Packs/Cisco-umbrella-cloud-security/Integrations/CiscoUmbrellaCloudSecurityv2/README.md

 ### umbrella-destination-list-create

 ***
 Create a destination list.
 A list of destinations (for example, domain name or URL) to which you can block or allow access.
 Accepted types for destination list with the access "allow" are: DOMAIN, IPv4 and CIDR.
 Accepted types for destination list with the access "block" are: URL and DOMAIN.
-For more information go to - https://docs.umbrella.com/deployment-umbrella/docs/add-a-new-destination-list.

 #### Base Command